neighborhoods/Prefab/docs/Feature-Request-Process-LDR.md

 as much as possible.
 Specifically, sprinted work with Retros and Sprint Committments.
 This means owners will review all known requests before setting Sprint Committments.

-To help owners prioritize requests, we propose the following JIRA Ticket Description template to be filled out by clients:
+To help owners prioritize requests, we propose clients create JIRA tickets with descriptions using the following template:
 ```
 Problem:
  - A succinct description of the problem you are encountering when